Important facts

 Industry-specific audit obligations

-The frequency and type depends heavily on the legal and industry-specific requirements.
-Many industries are subject to strict regulatory requirements that oblige companies to carry out certain audits on a regular basis.
-Compliance with these deadlines is essential in order to avert legal consequences and financial losses.
+The frequency and nature of these checks depend heavily on legal and industry-specific requirements.
+Many industries are subject to strict regulatory requirements that oblige companies to conduct certain checks on a regular basis.
+Meeting these deadlines is essential to avoid legal consequences and financial losses.

 Examples of industry-specific audit obligations are: